Chickenpowerrr/AutoLoader/README.md

 # AutoLoader
-This project is able to locate and load all of the classes that inherit the given class/interface.
+Autoloader is able to locate and load all of the classes that inherit a given class/interface.
-It will invoke their constructor and cache the instance for you to use it later on.
+The loader will invoke the constructors and cache the instances, such that you can use it later.
-By doing this you'll save yourself some work and you'll see that you might see yourself making less mistakes when for example registering an EventListener.
-Please keep in mind that this process is also a lot heavier than when you're doing the normal way.
+However, keep in mind that this way of dynamically loading classes is expensive.
+Therefore one should not use this in performance sensitive settings.

 ## Getting started
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-Right now this project is just in it's testing phase and we won't suggest that you use this on a production environment.
+Please ensure that you follow these instructions for setting up AutoLoader on your machine.
+The project is still in the testing phase and thus full stability is not yet ensured.

 ### Prerequisites
 * Maven